 - Power Supply

-Integrating Acceleration Sensors for Movement-Based Art
+Using Acceleration Sensors in Arduino for Movement-Based Art

 Acceleration sensors add a layer of responsiveness to kinetic art, enabling pieces that react to shifts in speed and movement.
 These sensors can activate changes in the artwork based on viewer interaction, ideal for installations that transform in real time.